 Albumin Replacement in Patients with Severe Sepsis or Septic Shock

 For decades, human albumin has been administered to patients to provide adequate oncotic pressure and intravascular volume.
-In 1998, however, a report from the Cochrane Injuries Group Albumin Reviewers indicated that the administration of albumin may be potentially harmful in critically ill patients.
+However, a report indicated that its administration may be potentially harmful in critically ill patients.

-To clarify this issue, a large, double-blind, randomized trial (the Saline versus Albumin Fluid Evaluation [SAFE] study) was conducted, in which 4% albumin solution was compared with normal saline as fluid replacement in critically ill patients, with results indicating that albumin administration was safe.
+To clarify this issue, a large, double-blind, randomized trial (the Saline versus Albumin Fluid Evaluation study) was conducted, in which 4% albumin solution was compared with normal saline as a fluid replacement in critically ill patients, with results indicating that albumin administration was safe.
 A predefined subgroup analysis showed that patients with severe sepsis receiving albumin were at a lower, although not significantly lower, risk for death than those receiving normal saline.
 In addition, a subsequent study pointed out a potential benefit of maintaining serum albumin at a level of more than 30 g per liter in critically ill patients.

 Researchers randomly assigned 1818 patients with severe sepsis.
 They were in 100 intensive care units (ICUs) and they received either 20% albumin and crystalloid solution or crystalloid solution alone.
 In the albumin group, the target serum albumin concentration was 30 g per liter or more until discharge from the ICU or 28 days after randomization.

 The first outcome was death from any cause at 28 days.
 Secondary outcomes were death from any cause at 90 days, the number of patients with organ dysfunction and the degree of dysfunction, and length of stay in the ICU and the hospital.